Stripe Webhook

 case 'checkout.session.completed':

-return await handleCheckoutSessionCompleted(
+response = await handleCheckoutSessionCompleted(

-event.data.object as Stripe.Checkout.Session
+event.data.object as Stripe.Checkout.Session,

 );